tenphi/numl-storybook/public/pages/guide/features/responsiveness.md

 </nu-gridtable>
 ```

 So just in few symbols we created element with responsive size.
 WOW!
-It would require a batch of lines in CSS and would be static while NuML implementation let you dynamically change responsive points which is **impossible in plain CSS**.
+It would require a batch of lines in CSS and would be static while Numl implementation let you dynamically change responsive points which is **impossible in plain CSS**.

 ### How to skip attribute values